YinanDanielZhou/BSVScriptVisualizer/README.md

 ScriptVisualizer allows you to:
 - Input BitcoinSV unlocking and locking scripts in hexadecimal format
-- Step through script execution one operation at a time
+- Step through script execution one OP code at a time
 - Visualize the main stack, alt stack, and if stack states
-- See which operation is about to be executed next
+- See which OP code is about to be executed next
-- Inspect detailed information about stack elements and operations
+- Inspect detailed information about stack elements and OP codes
 - Track script execution progress and handle errors

 The application uses the [@bsv/sdk](https://www.npmjs.com/package/@bsv/sdk) library to simulate actual Bitcoin script execution, providing an accurate representation of how scripts would behave on the Bitcoin network.